getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 If pipelining is turned **on** in the configuration, assets not excluded from pipelining are combined in the order in which assets were added, then processed according to the pipeline configuration.
 The combined pipeline result is then rendered before or after non-pipelined assets depending on the setting of `js_pipeline_before_excludes`.

 Each asset is rendered either as a script link or inline, depending on the asset's `loading` option and whether `{'loading': 'inline'}` is used for this group's rendering.
-Note that only way to inline a JS pipeline is to use inline loading as an option of the `js()` method.
+Note that the only way to inline a JS pipeline is to use inline loading as an option of the `js()` method.

 JavaScript added by addInlineJs() is always rendered last.